-Where local authorities consider implementing policies which deviate from the advice given in this document, they are strongly recommended to consult the Mobility Unit of the Department for Transport or the Joint Mobility Unit run by the Royal National Institute for the Blind and the Guide Dogs for the Blind Association (see Contacts section) before proceeding.
+Where local authorities consider implementing policies which deviate from the advice given in this document, they are strongly recommended to consult the Mobility Unit of the Department of the Environment, Transport and the Regions or the Joint Mobility Unit run by the Royal National Institute for the Blind and the Guide Dogs for the Blind Association (see Contacts section) before proceeding.
 Where local site conditions are such that the guidance contained in this document cannot be implemented, further advice should be sought.